AmitLevinson/amitgrinson.com/content/blog/window-function-with-groupby/index.markdown

 What's interesting here is that we use the aggregate value of the group by, `SUM(amount)`, within our new column that's a window function.

-Now I'm not a SQL Server savvy, but here's my understanding of it from reading Itzik Ben-Gan's book[^*].
+Now I'm not particularly SQL savvy when it comes to things occurring behind the scenes, but here's my understanding of it from reading Itzik Ben-Gan's book[^*].
 As a start, let's remind ourselves the order of operations for a given SQL query:

 [^*]: Do reach out and share insights about this process if you feel that I got it wrong here (or in the post in general).